tianyaxiangdong/topjf/docs/java/oss.md

       bucket: ik19
 ```

-### Consider defining a bean of type 'com.aliyun.oss.OSS' in your configuration.
+### Consider defining a bean of type 'com.aliyun.oss.OSS' in your configuration

 ```java
 Consider defining a bean of type 'com.aliyun.oss.OSS' in your configuration.